-Rule 561(8) and (9) provides that SEA Gas and prospective users must keep confidential any non-public information provided by one party to the other during negotiations.
+Rules 105F(8) and (9) provide that SEA Gas and prospective users must keep confidential any non-public information provided by one party to the other during negotiations.

-Rule 561(8) provides that SEA Gas and prospective users must only use or reproduce confidential information of another party for the purpose for which it was disclosed except in certain limited exceptions where a party may disclose confidential information:
+Rule 105F(8) provides that SEA Gas and prospective users must only use or reproduce confidential information of another party for the purpose for which it was disclosed except in certain limited exceptions where a party may disclose confidential information:

-- to the scheme administrator in an access dispute notice; - to the arbitrator in the course of an arbitration; - with the consent of the other party; - to a professional or other adviser of the party who agrees with the party to maintain the confidentiality of the confidential information; - if it is required by, or necessary for the purposes of, the NGR or NGL; - if the disclosure is in accordance with an order made or a subpoena issued by a court of competent jurisdiction; or - if the disclosure is authorised or required by a law of a participating jurisdiction or required by a competent regulatory body, and the person making the disclosure gives written details of the disclosure (including an explanation of the reasons for the disclosure) to the other party.
+- to the AER or to an arbitrator in the course of an arbitration, or to the mediator in the case of a mediated dispute; - with the consent of the other party; - to a professional or other adviser of the party who agrees with the party to maintain the confidentiality of the confidential information; - if it is required by, or necessary for the purposes of, the NGR or NGL; - if the disclosure is in accordance with an order made or a subpoena issued by a court of competent jurisdiction; or - if the disclosure is authorised or required by a law of a participating jurisdiction or required by a competent regulatory body, and the person making the disclosure gives written details of the disclosure (including an explanation of the reasons for the disclosure) to the other party.